davidkpiano/useEffectReducer/README.md

 ## TypeScript

-The effect reducer can be specified as an `EffectReducer<TState, TEvent>`, where the generic types are:
+The effect reducer can be specified as an `EffectReducer<TState, TEvent, TEffect>`, where the generic types are:

 - The `state` type returned from the reducer
-- The `event` type that can be dispatched to the reducer
+- The `event` object type that can be dispatched to the reducer
+- The `effect` object type that can be executed

 ```ts
 import { useEffectReducer, EffectReducer } from 'use-effect-reducer';